lasandrall/iSSVD/iSSVD/Guide.md

 from numpy.random import seed
 ```

 First generate example data.
-Here we generate one group of data that contains two views, each has dimension $200\times1,000$.
-We have four artificical biclusters in the data while each biclsuter contains $50$ samples and $100+100$ (100 for each view) variables.
+Here we generate one group of data that contains two views, each has dimension 200 x 1,000.
+We have four artificical biclusters in the data while each biclsuter contains 50 samples and 100+100 (100 for each view) variables.
 There is no overlaps between biclsuters.
-The noise level $\sigma$ is 0.1.
+The noise level sigma is 0.1.

 ```python